 Look how the script performs on production database of my website (using default settings).

 You can grab it from GitHub repository.
-Feedback and contributions are welcome!
+Feedback and contributions are most certainly welcome!